ansysresearch/Getting-Started/README.md

 (TO BE COMPLETED)
 - If you're using Pytorch, have a look at [Pytorch guidelines](Pytorch.md)

-- If you're using Tensorflow, have a look at [Pytorch guidelines](Pytorch.md)
+- If you're using Tensorflow, have a look at [Tensorflow guidelines](Pytorch.md)

 - If you would like to run your code in parallel on multiple CPU cores, have a look at [Parallel guidelines](Parallel.md)